 From 1868 New Haven wall map

-Another excellent depiction of the West River salt marsh, showing the outline of the “point” from which Oyster Point/City Point derived its name.
+Another excellent depiction of the West River salt marsh, showing the outline of the “point” (narrow peninsula) from which Oyster Point/City Point derived its name.
 The grid of new streets is shown.
 Hallock died in 1866, so the farmhouse he rented out [@ Fifth & Howard] is labelled “Hallock Est[ate]”.
 His home on Cedar St. has not yet been moved, but now is owned by the “N[ew] Y[ork] & N[ew] H[aven] R.R.
 Co.”
 West Water St. already has been obliterated by the rail road co.
 The name “Oyster Point” is placed between Fifth & Sixth Sts. where Bay View Park later will be developed.
 The West River salt meadow encroaches on part of Kimberly Ave.
 Down the center of Kimberly Ave. is the horse-drawn railway between “New Haven,West Haven & Savin Rock”.
 By the 1890s this will be electrified & extend down Howard Ave.
-Here’s a closeup of South Water Street on this same map:

 From 1870-71 City Directory

 This Directory map uses the traditional name Oyster Point.
-However this Directory is the first to describe two new streets as being in City Point–Second Street and Greenwich Ave–& describes the City Point School at 20 Howard Ave as being in City Point.
+However the text of this 1870-71 Directory is the first New Haven Directory to describe two new streets as being in City Point—Second Street and Greenwich Ave—& describes the City Point School at 20 Howard Ave as being in City Point.
 Thus the names Oyster Point & City Point slowly begin to be used interchangeably.
-[Of course, this website’s editor does not intend to suggest the City Point merely consists of Second St., Greenwich Ave., & a single building on Howard Ave….]
 It’s difficult to see in this image, but West Creek & its branch North of Columbus St. are still visible.
 In the 1879 “birds eye view” they have disappeared.
 See below.

 1872 Nautical Chart: